EugeneWalby/LexiconUP/README.md

 # Lexicon UP!
-Application to grow your english lexicon.
+Desktop application to grow your english lexicon.
 Developed on JavaFX & MySQL.